Ask yourself why you want to freelance

 Before you decide to go freelance - it can be helpful to understand the reasons you’re looking to make the move into self-employment, and ask: why is freelancing attractive to me?

-Freelancing, however, isn’t the only route to these goals, and rather than leaping to a solution, it’s incredibly important to look at what your goals and objectives are - and identify all of the possible ways of reaching them.
+Freelancing, however, isn’t the only route to these goals.
+Rather than leaping to freelancing as "the answer", it’s important to look at your goals and objectives - and identify all of the possible ways of reaching them.

-Freelancing might be one way, but recognising that freelancing is not the only answer (and sometimes not the answer at all!) is important.
+Freelancing might be one route, but recognising that freelancing is not the only answer (and sometimes not the answer at all!) is important.

-Even if you decide that freelancing is right for you - this exercise will help you remember the reasons you chose to go freelance, which can be helpful to hold on to, when you’re finding self-employment challenging!
+If you decide that freelancing is right for you - this exercise will help you remember the reasons you considered freelancing, which can be helpful to hold on to, when you’re finding self-employment challenging!

 Write a list of the current challenges or frustrations with work that are making you explore freelancing - are any of these resolvable whilst staying in employment?